guyettenathanj/Easy-CSharp-Metaprogramming/README.md

 ## Source Code To Builder
 Take existing code, get the AST, and then generate the code to build it, in the builder pattern provided here.

+This would enable a user to directly modify generated source files, have an analyzer recognize the modification, and then suggest a builder pattern to construct it programmatically so the changes don't get lost.

+This bidirectional conversation between the client and the generator is a really exciting possibility